 The role of craft and design in regional development: returning handcraft production to the market

-In collaboration with 11 craftspeople, a series of new souvenirs, home accessories and merchandising articles were developed.
-Through renewed packaging and graphic designs, developed together with regional students, the products are a direct response to various regional market requests.
+In collaboration with 11 craftspeople, a series of souvenirs, home accessories and merchandising articles were developed.
+Through renewed packaging and graphic designs, the products are now a direct response to various regional market requests.

-Working together with seven researchers, two photographers, two graphic designers, and a film maker, resulted in various communicative media.
-A bilingual book illustrates process and outcomes of the project that includes background texts and presentations of the involved craftspeople and their skills.
+Besides the artisans a team composed of seven researchers, two photographers, two graphic designers and a filmmaker, produced content and communication in various media: a bilingual book illustrates the process and outcomes of the project including investigative texts and presentations of the involved craftspeople and their skills.

 A documentary film by Jorge Murteira followed up the process.